matt3o/AutoPET2-Submission/README.md

 The entire project is a Python, so I can be installed with `pip install -e`.
 This was added mostly for the MONAILabel Plugin.

-Training with 10 clicks on (224,224,320) patches with validation on full volumes finishes in under a week on a single Nvidia A6000 50Gb.
+Training with 10 clicks on (224,224,224) patches with validation on full volumes finishes in under a week on a single Nvidia A6000 50Gb.

 This code was exracted from MONAI, reworked by M.Sc.
 Zdravko Marinov, Karlsuhe Institute of Techonology (zdravko.marinov@kit.edu) to make it's way into my master thesis, which is this repository.

 2023, B.Sc.
-Matthias Hadlich, Karlsuhe Institute of Techonology (matthiashadlich@posteo.de)
+Matthias Hadlich, Karlsuhe Institute of Technology (matthiashadlich@posteo.de)

 A paper on the results from this repository will follow as well.
 A user study will be done to evaluate the performance of humans vs the robot clicks.